Best headphones for working out: Ultimate List 2019

-That's right, other sites just simply make stuff up for views but we have put over 6 months into this list, in earnest it all started back in January and we have now tested well over 50 sports headphones.
-Obviously, we are unable to test everything, I have a social life outside the gym but if you think there is an awesome set of workout headphones that I have missed out then send us the info on our Audiophile On Facebook page.
+That's right, other sites just simply make stuff up for views but we have put over 6 months of research into this list and we have now tested well over 50 sports headphones in the past year.
+Obviously, we aren’t unable to test everything, I have a social life outside the gym but if you think there is an awesome set of workout headphones that I have missed out then send us the info on our Audiophile On Facebook page.
 We will review it and add it to the list if its worthy of a spot.

 Build Quality, Design & Materials